Share This Page!

 As described in the YouTube video at right, we hope to spotlight the many ways in which your City government

-and its employees are working to enhance the community.
+and its employees are working to enhance Midland.

-Come back to this site often to learn about the new ways* your
+Come back to this site often to learn about new ways* your

-municipality is going above and beyond, in service to others.
+municipality is going above and beyond, in service to the community.